-This study showed that shoes with carbon soles increase peak plantar pressure that may aggravate these foot conditions.
+This study showed that shoes with carbon soles increase peak plantar pressure which may aggravate these foot conditions.

 Unfortunately, every manufacturer uses its stiffness index, and sometimes, the stiffness of the shoes is not even available.
-So, you have to rely on reviews of other customers.
+So, you have to rely on reviews from other customers.

 The general rule is that performance cycling shoes tend to be the stiffest to provide the most effective power transfer.
 On the other hand, low-end and recreational shoes are softer and more comfortable.